← Back to Blog

-Best Free App to Lock Your Phone at Night (No Subscription Required)
+Best Free App to Lock Your Phone at Night (2026)

 Most app blockers charge a subscription.
 Opal is $8/month.
 Freedom is $40/year.
 One Sec is $5/month.
-If you just want to lock your phone at bedtime, paying $60-100 per year feels like a lot for what should be a simple feature.
+If you just want to lock your phone at bedtime, paying $60-100 per year feels excessive for what should be a simple feature.

 The good news: there are genuinely effective free options.
 Here are the best ones, ranked by how well they actually work at night.